DV

 Overview

-IEFA and VXUS are both broad international equity ETFs that capture stock markets outside the U.S., but they differ in scope and composition.
-IEFA tracks the MSCI EAFE IMI Index, which focuses on developed markets in Europe, Australasia, and the Far East.
-VXUS tracks the FTSE Global All Cap ex US Index, which includes both developed and emerging markets worldwide.
-The key distinction: VXUS casts a wider net by including emerging economies; IEFA stays narrower and more established.
+IEFA and VXUS are both broad international equity ETFs tracking different benchmarks of developed and emerging markets outside the U.S. The core distinction: IEFA uses the MSCI EAFE IMI Index, which focuses on developed markets (Europe, Australia, Far East) and small-cap stocks, while VXUS tracks the FTSE Global All Cap ex US Index, which adds emerging markets and includes a broader market-cap range.
+IEFA yields notably higher (3.24% vs. 1.82%), while VXUS costs less and holds larger AUM.

 How they differ